musdbi/musdbi/README.md

 ![Student](https://github.com/musdbi/musdbi/blob/main/banner.png)

 ### Hi there 👋
-I am Mustapha, a student enrolled in the Master's program for MIAGE for Finance at the University of Paris Dauphine.
-You can find all the IT projects I have had the privilege to work on in the pinned section of my GitHub.
-If you'd like to contact me, please use my email: mustapha.doubabi@dauphine.eu.
+I'm Mustapha, a Master's student in MIAGE for Finance at the University of Paris Dauphine.
+You can explore my IT projects in the pinned section of my GitHub.
+Feel free to reach out via email at mustapha.doubabi@dauphine.eu.

-## Skills & Experience
+## Programming skills
 * JAVA
 * PYTHON
+* SQL
 * C
+* VBA
+* JavaScript

+## Software tools
+* Alteryx
+* PowerBI
+* Git
-* SQL
+* Jira

 🔭 I’m currently working at Groupe BPCE.